The Capital One Savor Is the Best Cashback Credit Card for My Family – And Maybe for Yours, Too

 Note: I probably won’t use the Savor for groceries, because I have other cards that earn more (or offer rotating quarterly bonus categories that earn more).
 Here’s our post on the best credit cards for grocery stores.

-With the Capital One Savor, you’ll earn $300 cash back after spending $3,000 on purchases in the first 3 months – easy to do and a hefty offer for a card with the annual fee waived the first year.
-But it’s the 4% cash back on dining and entertainment that really appeals about this card.
-(You’ll also earn 2% cash back on groceries, and 1% back on everything else).
+With the Capital One Savor, you’ll earn $300 cash back after spending $3,000 on purchases in the first 3 months.
+The card has a $95 annual fee.
+But it’s the 4% cash back on dining, entertainment, and popular streaming services that really appeals about this card.
+(You’ll also earn 3% cash back at grocery stores, and 1% back on everything else).

 If you like dining out and attending things like concerts, plays, movies, or sporting events (like my kids do!), the Capital One Savor is a top card to consider.
 But if those aren’t categories you spend in often, check out our list of the best cash back credit cards to find a card that better suits your needs.